salishseasoftware/random-word/README.md

 A command line tool for Mac OS.

 By default it uses the words in `/usr/share/dict/words`.
-You can provide your own list of words as a text file with each word on a spearate line.
+You can provide your own list of words as a text file with each word on a separate line.

-You can compose a string made of mutiple words by specifying a count, and optionally a custom separator to use.
+You can compose a string made of multiple words by specifying a count, and optionally a custom separator to use.

 The words can be transformed to UPPERCASE, lowercase, or Capitalized.